vineetv/vineetv.github.io/aboutme.md

 Do not take anything you see here too seriously (the hint is in the blog name itself!).
-In the words of inimitable [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine){:target="_blank"}, nothing here is investment or legal advice.
+In the words of inimitable [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine){:target="_blank"}, nothing here is professional advice, investment or legal or otherwise.